pwtail/readme/README.md

 To work around the problem people usually use [nest_asyncio](https://github.com/erdewit/nest_asyncio), which patches asyncio.

-To my surprise, the greenlet approach works in the REPL out of the box.
+To my surprise, the greenlet approach works in the REPL **out of the box**.
 Even in the regular Python REPL, pdb!
 `nest_asyncio` is not required.

 Some integration with IPython will still be needed, for the case when it's just code you type in the REPL